 There are a variety of peer mentor programs within the College of Arts and Sciences.
-Just to list a few: students assist with resume reviews and use of FutureLink as Peer Career Advisors; psychology majors serve as Peer Mentors for entering majors; math majors tutor their peers at the Mathematics and Statistics Learning Center; Honors students at the sophomore, junior and senior levels serve as a resource for first-year students in the ASC Honors Program.
+Just to list a few: psychology majors serve as peer mentors for entering majors; math majors tutor their peers at the Mathematics and Statistics Learning Center; Honors students at the sophomore, junior and senior levels serve as a resource for first-year students in the Arts and Sciences Honors Program.

 It’s no secret that Ohio State has A LOT of student organizations.
 Currently, there are over 1,200 registered student organizations.

 A lesser known fact is the importance of leadership experience in comparison to other factors during the employment selection process.
 According to the National Association of Colleges and Employers, an organization that tracks selection practices among college recruiters, leadership and the ability to work in a team are tied for the number one attribute that employers screen on after they have evaluated a candidate’s academic qualifications and related work experiences.